Community Investment

 OPENING DOORS FOR CHANGE

-We are placing a greater emphasis on directing resources “upstream” toward root causes of social issues, helping individuals move towards self-sufficiency.
-This focus will help knock down the barriers to education, workforce training and jobs.
+We place emphasis on directing resources “upstream,” tackling root causes of social issues and helping individuals move toward self-sufficiency.
+This focus reduces barriers to education, workforce training and jobs.
+We do also fund programs that deliver safety-net services and programs that are using innovative approaches to address an existing or emerging need.

 MAKING THE BIGGEST IMPACT

-Our Community Investment fund directs undesignated donations to one of three focus areas:
+Our Community Investment Fund directs regular, or undesignated, donations to programs in three categories:

 LEADING CHANGE THROUGH DONOR VOLUNTEERS